dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 ## Recursion

+> "What is the tortoise standing on?"
+"You're very clever, young man, very clever," said the old lady.
+"But it's turtles all the way down!" -- conversation between scientist and old lady in Stephen Hawking's Brief History of Time

 In this context, recursion means applying GitOps techniques to manage GitOps resources.
 For example, think of a team managing an application having multiple deployments (e.g in different environments).
 To avoid excessive duplication and to keep their GitOps resources free of duplication they decide to extract common configuration with the use of kustomize patches.
 A straightforward way to do this is to create a parent GitOps resource that uses e.g Kustomize to generate the inferior GitOps configurations.

 In Argo CD, this can be achieved with the [App of Apps pattern](https://medium.com/dzerolabs/turbocharge-argocd-with-app-of-apps-pattern-and-kustomized-helm-ea4993190e7c), which lets us define an `Application` resource that contains child `Application`s (and `AppProject`s).
 Argo CD watches the root application as well as synchronizes any application it generates.
 (By the way, the referenced article also points out how to do Kustomized Helm.)
 The child apps need not reside in the same cluster as their parent.
 By using the Apps of Apps pattern we can use the same techniques for generating GitOps resources as app resources, which makes it feasible to template or kustomize `Application`s, consequently, avoid duplication.